-- FIU's office of Career Planning and Placement can help you locate job opportunities and also prepare for those opportunities through resume workshops, internship opportunities and career fairs. - GSIPA also has its own internship page.
-Check out the great opportunities.
+Career and Talent Development can help you locate job opportunities and also prepare for those opportunities through resume workshops, internship opportunities and career fairs.

-- Student Health and Wellness offers students free basic healthcare at MMC and BBC campuses.
+Student Health and Wellness offers students free basic healthcare at the MMC and BBC campuses.
 They can also help students obtain free or reduced-cost prescription drugs and more extensive healthcare.

-- Counseling and Psychological Services provides students with emergency and short-term counseling, including emergency appointments, and links students with programs and organizations that can them provide care over the long term.
-They have both BBC and MMC offices and a 24-hour emergency hotline: 305-348-3000
+Counseling and Psychological Services provide students with emergency and short-term counseling, including emergency appointments, and links students with programs and organizations that can them provide care over the long term.
+They have both BBC and MMC offices and a 24-hour emergency hotline: (305) 348-3000.

 The Victim Empowerment Program provides support to students threatened with or victims of violence or abuse in a variety or forms, and those healing from such experiences.
-It isn’t a counseling center, although they do provide some counseling and link students to counseling resources.
+Although not a counseling center, they do provide some counseling and link students to counseling resources.
 They educate students on advocating for themselves and finding healthy solutions, as well as guiding them through the university and legal options of taking action against aggressors, as they are ready.
 They also link students to resources they need to improve their situation, such as emergency housing.

-- Fostering Panther Pride provides assistance to students experiencing homelessness.
+Fostering Panther Pride offers assistance to students experiencing homelessness.
 They help students find on- or off-campus housing, navigate financial aid and other university policies, and link students to FIU and community resources providing academic and non-academic counseling, tutoring, and job placement.

-- Student Food Pantry provides free food to any currently enrolled student, no questions asked.
+Student Food Pantry supplies free food to any currently enrolled student, no questions asked.
 They have BBC and MMC locations.